abhijeetbhagat/eframe_template/README.md

 2. Run `trunk serve` to build and serve on `http://127.0.0.1:8080`.
 Trunk will rebuild automatically if you edit the project.
 3. Open `http://127.0.0.1:8080/index.html#dev` in a browser.
 See the warning below.

+For mac users: you may need to install `wasm-bindgen-cli` before running `trunk serve`:

+`cargo install -f wasm-bindgen-cli`

 > `assets/sw.js` script will try to cache our app, and loads the cached version when it cannot connect to server allowing your app to work offline (like PWA).
 > appending `#dev` to `index.html` will skip this caching, allowing us to load the latest builds during development.